JoeyLipton/joeylipton.github.io/_posts/2022-02-09-TryHackMe-RootMe.md

 #### Privilege Escalation

 The TryHackMe site says that the priv esc method is a SUID binary.
 So I can start there.
-The easist, OSCP-approved way to send over linpeas.sh onto the system and run it.
+The easiest, OSCP-approved way to send over linpeas.sh onto the system and run it.
 This will give a big overview of the system.

 Use linpeas to find SUID binary